Razieleron/PierresSweetAndSavoryTreats/README.md

   }
 }

-4. In the command line, run the command "dotnet run" to compile and execute the console application.
-After you have built/run all of your dependencies, you can publish the application to the internet by typing dotnet watch run.
+4. In the command line, run the command "dotnet build" to compile the code.
+After you have compiled the code and injected all of your dependencies, you can publish the application to the internet by typing dotnet watch run.
 This will open a web browser to LocalHost:5000 or Localhost:5001.
 From here you can interact with the application.
 Since this is a web application, you will interact with it in your web browser.
-5. Optionally, you can run "dotnet build" to compile this console app without running it.

 ## Known Bugs